rubymonsters/webapps-for-beginners/source/09-sinatra/07-layouts.md

 end
 ```

-Don't forget to restart your application, and refresh the page.
+Don't forget to restart your application and refresh the page.
 If you inspect
 the source code of the web page (right click on the page, and select "View Page
 Source", or whatever that's called in your browser) you'll see that it now has
 the `<html>` and `<body>` tags from our layout template.